sleepymalc/How2LaTeX/README.md

 This is another.
 ```

-Hence, while `\\` will create a new line and start a new paragraph, but as we now know, if you already have a blank line between paragraphs, `\\` is redundant.
+Hence, while `\\` will create a new line and start a new paragraph, as we now know, if you already have a blank line between paragraphs, `\\` is redundant.

 ## Math Environment